How to Write a Disaster Recovery Plan in 2024: Template + Examples

 2. Perform a risk assessment

 Identify potential risks and vulnerabilities that could lead to a disaster, both internal and external to the organization.
-This should involve evaluating your reliance on external vendors and suppliers for critical services or resources and assessing their own disaster recovery capabilities to ensure they align with your organization's requirements.
+This should involve evaluating your reliance on external vendors, cloud service providers, and suppliers for critical services or resources and assessing their own disaster recovery solutions to ensure they align with your organization's requirements.

 3. Perform a business impact analysis

-Next, determine the business functions, processes, systems, and data that are essential for your organization's operations.
+Next, determine the business functions, business processes, information systems, and sensitive data that are essential for your organization's normal business operations.
 For each critical component, establish recovery time objectives and recovery point objectives.

 4. Define recovery measures and procedures

 Define the appropriate measures and step-by-step procedures for disaster recovery based on the risks and business impact you identified.
-This includes identifying the individuals or teams responsible for recovery tasks, the resources required, and the order of recovery tasks.
+This includes identifying the individuals or disaster recovery team members responsible for recovery tasks, the resources required, and the order of recovery tasks.

 As stated above, these recovery tasks may fall into the following categories: